Ops226/kx-packet-inspector/docs/packets/SMSG_AGENT_UPDATE_0x0008/README.md

 *   **[Tiny Movement Variant](./tiny-movement-variant.md):** A small, high-frequency packet used for minor positional updates.
 *   **Full Agent Spawn Variant:** A large packet used to communicate the full state of a newly spawned agent, including health, appearance, and other attributes.
 (Documentation for this variant is forthcoming).

+## Shared Architecture

+All variants of this packet are handled by a common, subtype-based dispatch system.
+For a detailed explanation of this pattern, see the **[Architecture Overview](./architecture-overview.md)**.